grafana/plugin-tools/docusaurus/docs/backend.md

 title: Backend
 ---

-The backpart part of a Grafana plugin is written in Go.
+The backend part of a Grafana plugin is written in Go.
 To keep the [Grafana plugin SDK for Go](https://grafana.com/docs/grafana/latest/developers/plugins/backend/grafana-plugin-sdk-for-go/) up to date:

 ```bash
 go get -u github.com/grafana/grafana-plugin-sdk-go